NZPocketGuide.com© NZPocketGuide.com

 10. Play Mini-golf

 Who doesn’t love a game of mini-golf?
-Take on the 18-hole course with fun features like a ski field chairlift.
-Get your clubs and ball from the Schnapps Bar.
+The Mini Golf at Schnapps offers a quirky 18-hole layout inspired by the region’s volcanic landscapes and railway heritage, with fun features like a ski field chairlift.

 Location: Corner of State Highway 4 and Findlay Street.